monitornator/legal-texts/terms-en.md

 If a contract is not terminated in accordance with these terms and conditions, the term is automatically extended by the original length.

-## 12. Free trial period
+## 12. Free plan

-12.1 Each user will automatically get a free trial period of 7 days.
-During this time, the contract can be terminated at any time without payment obligations.

-12.2 After the end of the trial period, there is no obligation to purchase.

-12.3 At the end of the trial period, the user has 14 days to complete a paid subscription.
-During this time the functions of Monitor will not be available.

-12.4 If no paid subscription is concluded within 14 days, the provider reserves the right to irrevocably delete the customer's account and all associated data without further notice.

-12.5 The exact time of the end of the test phase can be seen under "Account and Settings".<br>
+12.1 Immediately after registration, every user has to a free plan with a limited range of functionality, the duration of which is unlimited until further notice.

+12.2 The range of functionality of the free plan including the functional description can be found in the price list on the website.

+12.3 Features included in the free plan are not guaranteed.
+We reserve the right to change or cancel the free plan at any time.
+In this case, existing users will be informed by email at least 14 days before any changes.

 ## 13. Revocation